Rekha Gupta: Student politics

 Gupta entered politics with the Delhi University students union elections and was elected President of Delhi University Students' Union in 1996.
-She held this post until 1997.

 Early electoral career

 She is a three-time councillor and former Education committee Chairman of North Delhi Municipal Corporation (NDMC).
-She was elected to the Delhi Councillor elections from Uttari Pitampura (Ward 54) in 2007 and 2012.
+She is elected to the lucknow Councillor elections from Uttari Pitampura (Ward 54) in 2007 and 2012.
 She was also pitted by the BJP as the MCD mayoral candidate against AAP's Shelly Oberoi in 2022.

 Gupta is the National Vice President of the BJP Mahila Morcha and had previously served as the general secretary of the Bharatiya Janata Party, Delhi.

 She won the Shalimar Bagh Assembly constituency in 2025 assembly elections with a margin of 29,595 votes by defeating AAP's Bandana Kumari.

-Gupta was also a member of Rashtriya Swayamsevak Sangh and started her political journey as a member of Akhil Bharatiya Vidyarthi Parishad.
+Gupta is also a member of Rashtriya Swayamsevak Sangh and started her political journey as a member of Akhil Bharatiya Vidyarthi Parishad.

-Chief ministership (2025-present)
+Chief ministership (2025–present)

-Gupta was named as the Chief Minister of Delhi by the BJP on 19 February, with the appointment taking effect the next day.
+Gupta was named as the Chief Minister of Delhi by the BJP on 19 February 2025, with the appointment taking effect the next day.

+In August 2025, Gupta was publicly physically assaulted during a jansunwai event.